 Microphone socket on a PC soundcard

 • Software: You'll need some audio recording software to allow you to record, edit and tidy your podcast.
-You may find that your PC's soundcard came bundled with software, otherwise there are a few apps to try, such as WebPodStudio , PodProducer , Audacity, and at the top of the spectrum, there's the professional audio package Adobe Audition 2.
+You may find that your PC's soundcard came bundled with software, otherwise there are a few apps to try, such as WebPodStudio , PodProducer , Audacity, and at the top of the spectrum, there's the professional audio package Adobe Audition, which is available direct from the Adobe UK online store.

 • Webspace: You'll need to publish your Podcast somewhere on the Internet.
 You may also want to buy a web domain too, to give your podcast an easy-to-find web address.
-In the UK, take a look at our favourite (and host of our podcast), Names.co.uk
+In the UK, take a look at our favourite (the hosting provider for our podcasts), namesco.co.uk

 USB Podcast KitPC Podcasting Kit